romi-gomez/prana-pulse-be/docs/SCHEMA_IMPROVEMENTS.md

 ## Phase 2: Schema Enhancements

+### Add New Fields
+- [x] Add oraclePhrases array field to cycleGeneral, cycleConcept, animalOracle, and tarotOracle schemas
+  - Array of phrases/quotes that can be used for oracle readings
+  - Each phrase should include the text and an optional explanation/context

 ### Add Descriptions
 - [ ] Add detailed descriptions to all document types
 - [ ] Add helpful descriptions to fields to guide content editors